Iron overload

 Usual causes

 Each unit of red cells contains about 250 mg of iron and the average rate of iron excretion is only about 1 mg/day.
-With the cumulative effect of regular transfusions iron overload can occur and should be suspected after 10 transfusions.
+As a cumulative effect of regular transfusions, iron overload can occur and should be suspected after transfusion of as few as 10 red cell units.
+Major morbidity and mortality may be associated with cumulative doses of 20 or more units.

 Investigation